The Healthcare Law Review: Portugal

-Another recent change regarding health promotion was the termination in 2012 of the four national vertical programmes on HIV/AIDS, oncological diseases, cardiovascular diseases and mental health, which were replaced with priority health programmes.
-For the year 2020, the government has established priority health programmes in the following areas:26 chronic diseases; healthy nutrition; promotion of physical activity; prevention of diabetes; brain and cardiovascular diseases; oncological diseases; respiratory diseases; transmissible diseases; control of antimicrobial resistance; and mental health.27
+Apart from the reforms that are emerging due to the covid-19 pandemic, for the year 2020, the government has established priority health programmes in the following areas:28 chronic diseases; healthy nutrition; promotion of physical activity; prevention of diabetes; brain and cardiovascular diseases; oncological diseases; respiratory diseases; transmissible diseases; control of antimicrobial resistance; and mental health.29

 1 Francisco Brito e Abreu is a partner and Joana Mota is a managing associate at Uría Menéndez – Proença de Carvalho.
-The authors would like to acknowledge the contribution of their colleagues José Maria Rodrigues (senior associate), Rita Canto e Castro and Sebastião de Carvalho Lorena (both junior associates) in the preparation of this review.
+The authors would like to acknowledge the contribution of their colleagues José Maria Rodrigues (senior associate), and Ricardo Pintão (junior associate) in the preparation of this review.

 2 Article 64(2) of the Constitution of the Portuguese Republic.